ajitashwath/ajitashwath/README.md

 - 🌍 Top **19.35%** Global in LeetCode<br>

 ### 🚀 Current Work:
-- 🛸 Working on a drone system and some personal stuff<br>
+- 🛸 Working on some personal stuff<br>

 ### 📚 Learning:
 - 📈 Focusing on Machine Learning projects and DSA<br>